chickenPopcorn/EqEq/notes/final-report.md

 At the beginning of the semester we had the idea to make a physics language.
 Later we realized  a lot of the problem we have to solve are just mathematical equations.
 That's when we had the idea to make EqEq, a mathematical language that solves equations.
-However we later found symbolic mathematical manipulate was too broad of a topic to tackle, so we scaled back to variable resolution in mathematical equation.
+However we later found symbolic mathematical manipulate was too broad of a topic to tackle, so we scaled our compiler back to variable resolution in mathematical equation.
 ## Development
 We first worked together on `scanner.mll`, `parser.mly` and `ast.ml`,